grafalex82/ut88/README.md

 - `0xf815`    - Print a byte in a 2-digit hexadecimal form (A - byte to print)
 - `0xf818`    - print a NULL terminated string at cursor position (HL - pointer to the string)

 Character output function is slightly less featured, compared to MonitorF, and does not support Esc-Y cursor positioning sequence.
-Scrolling the screen when cursor moves down from the last line is working same way as in MonitorF.
+Scrolling the screen when cursor moves further down beyond the last line is working same way as in MonitorF.

+There are 2 scroll modes supported:
+ - continuous scroll (similar to MonitorF's one): when the screen is fully filled, it is scrolled one line up, and new line is printed in the freed last line
+ - page turning: when the screen is filled, the Monitor waits for a key press, then clears the page so that new lines are printed on a blank screen.

 Character output function support several control symbols:
 - `0x08`  - Move cursor 1 position left